fedon/mail-notifier/README.md

   a) Be careful with scope.
 I use "scope=https://www.googleapis.com/auth/gmail.readonly".
 First of all if you play with scopes be aware their additivity is not trivial.
 So, if you want to change the scope you better to revoke previous permission first and reinit it from the very beginning.
   b) Even so, I have read-only permission I consider it to be a security risk.
 This far I use ssh key to encript and decript my cridentials.
 See comments in line.
 At the end of the day it is on you to decide which security strategy to follow.
 III.
 Usb device
-The last thing is to provide your notifier device path in color On/Off scripts.
+Device detection script in color On/Off scripts may not work properly in some usb configuration.
+In such case you may want to provide your notifier device path in color On/Off scripts.
 It should look similar to "6-2\:1.0".

 IV.
 Run
 cd to directory with check-mail.sh and run it with